mataarguedas/mataarguedas/README.md

 - 👋 Hi, I’m @mataarguedas, born in 03/19/00.
--  Interested in gaming developing.
+-  Interested in gaming dev.
 -  currently omw to code in java and react.
 -  I’m looking to collaborate w/ everyone.